Kitu83/count_game/README.md

 ## Commands :

-!cstart : Active game on active IRC channel.
+!cstart : Active game on active IRC channel and on in active IRC network.

 !compte : Launch the game.